m16shoukry/Library-Management-System/README.md

 ## craete an enviroment file (.env)
  1- rename the ( .env.example ) file to be .env
  <br>
- 2- add required connection for your DB variable. this used (postgreSQL)
+ 2- add required connection for your DB variable. here using (postgreSQL)

 ## Installation